Doll Parts (Defiance): Plot

 The episode starts with the murder of Deirdre (Kristina Pesic) when someone throws her from the Arch.
-Amanda (Julie Benz) goes to Nolan (Grant Bowler) to ask his help to find the murderer but Nolan has to find Irisa (Stephanie Leonidas) who disappeared.
+Amanda (Julie Benz) goes to Nolan (Grant Bowler) to ask for his help to find the murderer but Nolan has to find Irisa (Stephanie Leonidas) who has disappeared.
 Since he can not investigate the murder, he gives Amanda a deputy's badge so she can make the investigation.

-Nolan tracks Irisa and tries to understand what she plans to do, when Tommy (Dewshane Williams), who now has Irzu too inside him, finds him and threatens him with a gun.
+Nolan tracks Irisa and tries to understand what she plans to do, when Tommy (Dewshane Williams), who also now has Irzu inside him, finds Nolan and threatens him with a gun.
 Nolan fights back and while they are fighting, Tommy rejects Irzu and controls his body again.
 Nolan explains that Irzu is not a god but the artificial intelligence of the ship that is buried under old Saint Louis and pretends to be a god.
-Tommy informs Nolan that Irzu wants to destroy the world and the two of them team up to stop this from happening and help Irisa.
+Tommy informs Nolan that Irzu wants to destroy the world and the two of them team up to stop this from happening and to help Irisa.

 Tommy takes Nolan to the camp so he can talk to Irisa.
-Irisa accuses him that he never loved her and for killing too many Votans and tells him that he can not save him.
-Nolan tries to tell her that Irzu is not real and the two of them argue when Sukar (Noah Danby) comes in and stops them.
+Irisa accuses him for never having loved her and for killing too many Votans and tells him that he can not save her.
+Nolan tries to tell her that Irzu is not real and the two of them are arguing when Sukar (Noah Danby) comes in and stops them.
 Nolan provokes Sukar and the two of them start to fight while Tommy activates a device that makes all the Votans collapse.
 Nolan and Tommy take the unconscious Irisa and leave.

 Back in Defiance, Amanda tries to find the murderer with Berlin's (Anna Hopkins) help.
 They find out from Deirdre's agenda that the night before she was killed, she had an appointment with Datak (Tony Curran) so Amanda goes to his place for questions.
 From their conversation, and a talk she had with Deirdre at the Need/Want, Amanda realizes that Alak (Jesse Rath) was sleeping with her and was the person Deirdre was in love with.